Aviation Programs at Embry-Riddle’s Prescott Campus

 - Aviation Week Op-Ed: Data Analytics Can Improve Aviation Safety, Embry-Riddle President Writes

-- Eagles Partner With Alumna-Owned Improving Aviation To Fight Wildfires, Protect First Responders
+- Eagles Partner with Alumna-Owned Drone Firm to Fight Wildfires, Protect First Responders

 - Student Research on Bird-Aircraft Collisions Draws Regulators’ Interest